Relaxation of CGT on separation and divorce explained

 What are the qualifying conditions of Private Residence Relief?

 Currently, if one spouse remains in a jointly-owned home and the other moves out and later on the home is sold, the share of the sale proceeds belonging to the spouse who stayed will remain free of CGT as it was their main home.
-Any capital gain on the other spouse’s share may be liable to CGT, but if the home is sold within 9 months of them moving out, then the exemption from CGT for their main residence will apply to the period of absence but after that, a proportion of the spouse’s gain may be liable to CGT.
+Any capital gain on the other spouse’s share may be liable to CGT, but if the home is sold within 9 months of them moving out, then the exemption from CGT for their main residence will apply to the period of absence, but after that, a proportion of the spouse’s gain may be liable to CGT.

 However, relief is available where, in connection with a separation or divorce or dissolution of a civil partnership, the

-leaving the spouse or civil partner transfer their share of the jointly owned property to the remaining spouse or civil partner before the property is sold.
+leaving the spouse or civil partner to transfer their share of the jointly owned property to the remaining spouse or civil partner before the property is sold.

 This relief is only available if the leaving spouse makes the transfer more than 9 months after leaving the property and: